-The Disability Programs & Resource Center (DPRC) works in collaboration with SF State Housing Program to provide reasonable accommodations within our residential facilities for students with disabilities.
-Applying for SF State Housing and requesting a housing accommodation through DPRC are two related but separate activities.
+The Disability Programs & Resource Center (DPRC) works in collaboration with University Housing Program to provide reasonable accommodations within our residential facilities for students with disabilities.
+Applying for University Housing and requesting a housing accommodation through DPRC are two related but separate activities.
 Students who do not complete the application and License Agreement in the suggested time frames are not guaranteed a housing accommodation.
-Requests for reasonable accommodations for SF Housing are processed by DPRC in the order received.
+Requests for reasonable accommodations for University Housing are processed by DPRC in the order received.

 Steps for New Students

 - Apply for SF State Student Housing Program at http://housing.sfsu.edu/